 The primary reason for visiting the Hall of Fame was to see if the late Charles Lahey of Pittsfield, a close personal friend of ours, was truly inducted into the Hall of Fame in 2010.
 At first, we couldn't find him, but it turned out we were looking in the wrong place.

 His plaque and picture were prominently displayed in a more important place than we were looking, along with the most famous fishermen and fishing writers in the world -- people like Isaac Walton, Gadabout Gaddis, Ted Trueblood, Ray Bergman, Ted Williams, Curt Gowdy, Ernest Hemmingway and others -- names undoubtedly familiar with the gray-haired anglers.
-Only five others from Massachusetts have ever received such honors.

 On his plaque were the following words: "Inducted Legendary Angler, Charles Lahey, 2010, Massachusetts: Charles is a great example of the high ethical standards consonant with the Fresh Water Fishing Hall of Fame.
 Charles prefers to walk and move from place to place while trout fishing even at age 100!
 He was acknowledged on the "Today" television show for his legendary fly fishing reputation.
 He has created a special fly to fish the Mad River in Vermont.
 His flies have legendary popularity in the waters of the famed Berkshires."